AmbientRun/Ambient/web/README.md

 The client is compiled using the `wasm32-unknown-unknown` toolchain into a `.wasm` file, which is then imported as an ECMAScript module.

-Note: you need to serve a project using `ambient` for the web client to connect to.
+Note: you need to serve an ember using `ambient` for the web client to connect to.

 ## Build Prerequisites